jakubbuj/GolfProject/README.md

-0
+0. Edit maze layout

  To modify the maze configuration, navigate to the MazeLayout.java file.
 In this file, you'll find various maze layouts.
 Simply    uncomment the desired layout and ensure that all other unused layouts are commented out.
 This will set the active maze configuration  for the game.

-0.5  Getting Started
+1. Getting Started

    open file project-1.2-ken-17-main in ide and then to lunch application run the main class named DesktopLauncher.java

-1. Main Menu Screen:
+2. Main Menu Screen:

 Before pressing "Play", press the "Settings" button at the bottom of the screen.

-2. Settings Screen:
+3. Settings Screen:

 In the provided text fields, input the following variables (use a "." for decimal points, not ","):